Some of you may have noticed a problem with the previous chapter's program. Try entering this into the prompt and see what happens.

 } lval;

-You'll notice the type of the fields type, and err, is int.
+.
 This means they are represented by a single integer number.

-The reason we pick int is because we will assign meaning to each integer value, to encode what we require.
-For example we can make a rule "If type is 0 then the structure is a Number.", or "If type is 1 then the structure is an Error."
-This is a simple and effective way of doing things.
+is because we will assign meaning to each integer value, to encode what we require.
+For example we can make a rule "If type

-But if we litter our code with stray 0 and 1 then it is going to become increasingly unclear as to what is happening.
+then it is going to become increasingly unclear as to what is happening.
 Instead we can use named constants that have been assigned these integer values.
-This gives the reader an indication as to why one might be comparing a number to 0 or 1 and what is meant in this context.
+This gives the reader an indication as to why one might be comparing a number to 0

-In C this is supported using an enum.
+In C this is supported using an enum

 /* Create Enumeration of Possible lval Types */